redditwow/stylesheet/readme.md

 3. Copy and paste all of `css/prod.css` into your subreddit's CSS setting
 4. That should be it!

+## Automatic Deployments to Stage

+When the stylesheet is compiled, gulp can optionally upload the CSS to a staging subreddit.
+Note this does not (yet) handle image uploads, nor does it handle errors (e.g. missing images or CSS rules that reddit doesn't accept).
+To enable this:

+1. Create a [script app](https://www.reddit.com/prefs/apps/) on the reddit account you want to use to deploy code with.
+The name, description and URLs don't matter.
+Set them to anything you want.
+2. Set `automaticStagingDeployment` to `true` in `config.json` and fill out the other config options with the client ID and secret, and your account and password.
+They should be fairly self explanatory.
+3. Enjoy automatic deployments!

 ## Notes and Helpful Information